How to find and fix accessibility issues on your product pages (for free)

 "Links do not have a discernible name"

-Links like “Click here” or “Read more” don’t tell your customers where they're about to go.
-Screen reader users will often hear a list of links on the page, so descriptive wording matters.
+Links like "Click here" or "Read more" don’t tell your customers where they're about to go.
+Screen reader users will often list out the links on the page when browsing your site, so descriptive wording matters.
 Even sighted users skim links to decide what's relevant.

 How to fix: Write link text that makes sense on its own.
 For instance, “View size guide for this jacket” instead of “View details.”
 It’s clearer for everyone (and helps SEO too).